Skip to main content

 Within a few seconds the auto-render watcher (round 2.x.0) attaches a fresh prompt entry below the textual report — a Travel agent · 6 flights carousel with carrier / departure / duration / price per card, plus rerun and "open execution detail" buttons.

-You can also ask for help or location lookups:
+You can also ask for hotels, activities, locations, or help:

 travel locations near Boston